ericianni/osu_interview_fall19/online_module/debrief.md

 #### White Box Testing

 * Based purely on the code as written
-* Has to be implemented by someone familiar with the code
+* Must be implemented by someone familiar with the code
 * Can be used to compare test suites' effectiveness

 ### Additional Musings

 **Regression Testing**

-Regression testing is a form of testing where you run your test suite regurarly as you make changes to the code to ensure you haven't broken any functionality.
+Regression testing is a form of testing where you run your test suite regularly as you make changes to the code to ensure you haven't broken any functionality.
 If we are all honest with ourselves, we know we have spent hours tinkering on a project only to discover it no longer works and we are unsure where the fault is!

-**Continous Intergration**
+**Continuous Integration**

 This is an automated process of verifying/testing a developer's code changes before merging it with the central repository.
 In this way it is similar to regression testing in that strives to prevent faults from being introduced to the codebase that all other developers rely on.